publicityreform/findbyimage/IntroToCommandLine.md

 This is an important concept because you always have a choice of what path you write when working on the command line.
 You can specify an exact location or a relative location. **When you don't specify a path, the terminal assumes the location is the directory you are currently inside.**

-Some times in this book and online tutorials you'll see something that looks like this: ```path/to/file```.
+Sometimes in online tutorials you'll see something that looks like this: ```path/to/file```.
 You will never actually type ```path/to```.
 It simply is trying to indicate that you'll need to replace it with the proper location on your own computer.
 The Mac Terminal has a cool feature to make this easier for beginners.
 You can drag a file or folder onto the terminal and it will fill out the exact path.
 Try dragging a file or folder into your terminal now and you'll see this in action.

 # Your basic terminal commands